quicwg/base-drafts/draft-ietf-quic-transport.md

   reset ({{stateless-reset}}) for the connection ID negotiated during the handshake.

-max_udp_size (0x0003):
+max_udp_payload_size (0x0003):

-: The maximum udp size parameter is an integer value that limits the size of UDP payloads that the endpoint is willing to receive.
-This indicates that packets larger than this limit are likely not to be processed by the receiver.
+: The maximum UDP payload size parameter is an integer value that limits the size of UDP payloads that the endpoint is willing to receive.
+UDP packets with payloads larger than this limit are not likely to be processed by the receiver.

   The default for this parameter is the maximum permitted UDP payload of 65527.
   Values below 1200 are invalid.
-This limit only applies to protected packets ({{packet-protected}}).

 initial_max_data (0x0004):